justonly011298/Mathematics-and-Physics/README.md

-# Encyclopedia_Mathematica
+# Mathematics_and_Physics
 Various notes on mathematics and physics organized in several volumes.
 This project is currently incomplete and will remain so for quite some time.

 # Mathematical_Analysis
 Lecture notes and problems on the many areas of mathematical analysis.
 This includes real analysis, measure theory, functional analysis, probability theory, and more.
 Preliminary sections on set theory and algebra are included.
 This is also in its infancy.

 # Elementary_Mathematics
 Material covering elementary (High-School Level) algebra through calculus and differential equations.
 Includes special topics like special functions, combinatorics, and mathematical modeling.

-# Diffraction_Through_Planetary_Rings
-A short treatise on research conducted at Wellesley College pertaining to the theory of diffraction and how it relates to the Cassini Radio Science Mission.
-In particular, application of the theory to the rings of Saturn is discussed.
-A rather large preliminary section is included.
-The reader is expected to know only the basics of calculus to get started.

 # How to Read This Document
 This will detail how to go about reading the contents of Mathematics-and-Physics.
 The method is similar for the other projects contained in this repository.

 ## The Easiest Method
 Download Mathematics_and_Physics.pdf file and read away...